Bryan E. Robinson Ph.D

 Misguided notions about what really goes on in a practicing psychotherapist’s office often come from novels or television.
 Psychotherapists are often portrayed as incompetent hacks, more disturbed than their clients.
 Some scenes are good, some bad, and others downright comical.
 There are numerous myths about psychotherapy that continue to show up in the written word, on the screen, and in the workplace.
 Here are ten of the most common ones: Common Therapy Myths

-If you feel seeing a professional psychotherapist will help you sort through something you are facing, give us a call.
+If you feel seeing a professional psychotherapist will help you sort through something you are facing, give Montgomery Counseling Group a call.
 We are here to help.